chenl87/BPexercise/README.md

 Notes
 =====

-- If the code has changed after any of the services was provisioned, the ansible playbook run will redeploy the service in its latest version and rerun the service.
+- If the code has changed after any of the services was provisioned, the ansible playbook run will redeploy the service in its updated version and rerun the service.
 - Both NodeJS services are activated and monitored by the "forever" tool.
 If the service crashes, forever will rerun it.
 (Reference: https://www.npmjs.com/package/forever)